sjmignot/dogsbody/content/posts/an-elephant-sitting-still.md

 >
 > <cite>-- Shakespeare, Macbeth[^2]</cite>

-Macbeth certainly could have proved an inspiration for Hu Bo's film: his mentor Bela Tarr directed an adaption, which it is likely Bo saw.
+Macbeth certainly could have proved an inspiration for Hu Bo's film: his mentor Bela Tarr directed an adaption, which it is altogether probable that Bo saw.

+I stress the importance of hope in art, but have never been bothered by it's relative absence in Shakespeare's tragedies.
+Or, if I've considered it, I've always concluded that the beauty of the language redeems the violence of the content.
+After all, isn't beauty a kind of hope?

+The same mechanisms must be at play in *An Elephant Sitting Still*.
 I left the film depressed, but also deeply moved.
 Frustrated, but disabused from the idea that art cannot be profoundly bleak.

 ## Fault and culpability

 Blame is another aspect of *An Elephant Sitting Still* that fascinates me.

-In Bo's An Elephant Sitting Still, characters ceaselessly blame each other.
+Characters ceaselessly blame each other.
 Yu Cheng blames both his girlfriend and his ex for the death of his friend; and his parents blame him for the death of his brother.

 Wei Bu blames his friend for revealing his location to his parents, and a bully blames that same friend for the theft of a cellphone.

 The owner of the stray dog blames Wang Jin for the disappearance of his dog.
 Wang Yuwen's teacher blames her for ruining his teaching career.

+This tendency to "blame" is another tie between Bo's film and the soap opera tradition.
+Soap opera's exploit betrayal, blame, and fault to create clear and consumable relationships between characters.
+However, once more use orthogonally.

 Why do all these characters feel a need to exteriorize their anguish into blame: a pattern that endlessly perpetuates and resolves nothing.
 Is this the only recourse when life offers no answers, a way of dealing with guilt, ?